kwame-Owusu/Draggable-Notes/README.md

-# Draggable Notes
+# Note-Taking Application
-This is a project created to practice with OOP in Javascript, I used InteractJS for the dragging feature other elements are all vanilla JS, HTML and CSS
+##Overview
+This is a note-taking application built using JavaScript and the interact.js library.
+It allows users to create, drag, and delete notes.
+The notes are stored in local storage, ensuring that they persist across page reloads.